-In EToV-infected cells, five virus-specific, polyadenylated mRNAs are found with sizes of >20.0, 7.5, 2.1, 1.4, and 0.8 kb.
-Northern (RNA) blot hybridizations with restriction fragments from cDNA clones have shown that the five EToV mRNAs form a 3'-coterminal nested set.
-Sequence analysis has revealed the presence of four complete open reading frames with initiation codons coinciding with the 5'ends of EToV RNAs 2 through 5, respectively; RNA 5 is contiguous on the consensus sequence.
-EToV RNAs 1, 2, and 3 are transcribed independently, as has been shown by UV transcription mapping.
-The genes for M, HE and N are preceded by short non-coding 'intergenic' regions, containing a transcription-regulating element (TRE) conforming to the consensus 5' (C)ACN3-4CUUUAGA 3'.
-A copy of this sequence is also present at the extreme 5'-terminus of the genome.
+In EToV-infected cells, five virus-specific, polyadenylated mRNAs are found with sizes of >20.0, 7.5, 2.1, 1.4, and 0.8 kbp.
+Northern (RNA) blot hybridizations with restriction fragments from cDNA clones have shown that the five EToV mRNAs form a 3' co-terminal nested set.
+Sequence analysis has revealed the presence of four complete ORFs with initiation codons coinciding with the 5' ends of EToV RNAs 2-5, respectively; RNA 5 is contiguous on the consensus sequence.
+EToV RNAs 1-3 are transcribed independently, as has been shown by UV transcription mapping.
+The genes for M, HE, and N are preceded by short noncoding 'intergenic' regions, containing a transcription-regulating element (TRE) conforming to the consensus sequence 5' (C)ACN{3-4}CUUUAGA 3'.
+A copy of this sequence is also present at the extreme 5' terminus of the genome.
 In contrast, the S gene overlaps with the replicase gene and the N-terminal 28 residues of S are in fact encoded by an internal (-1) reading frame within ORF1b; moreover, there is no TRE.
-The production of this 3'-coterminal nested set of mRNAs characterizes the toroviruses and justifies their inclusion into the Nidovirales order.
+The production of this 3' co-terminal nested set of mRNAs characterizes the toroviruses and justifies their inclusion into the order Nidovirales.